 My favorite art genre of this particular day is folk art.
 Specifically, I am passionate about American folk art paintings done in the naive or primitive tradition where traditional rules of proportion and perspective are not used or are slightly askew.
-My favorite paintings of the moment are works done in the style or tradition of Charles Wisocki
+My favorite paintings of the moment are works done in the style or tradition of Charles Wysocki

 or Anna Mary Robertson Moses

 , better known as “Grandma Moses” (because she started her prolific painting career at age 73.
 When she died at age 101, I believe, she had painted over 3,000 paintings.)
-This uniquely American style of folk art paintings portray what appears to be a simple and uncomplicated life of tranquility, joy, community and faith complete with rolling hills, fertile farmland, colorful quilts, livestock, a quaint little Main Street, watering holes and/or lovely old houses and always with luminous color.
+This uniquely American style of folk art paintings portrays what appears to be a simple and uncomplicated life of tranquility, joy, community, and faith complete with rolling hills, fertile farmland, colorful quilts, livestock, a quaint little Main Street, watering holes and/or lovely old houses and always with luminous color.

-These paintings evoke in me a nostalgia for a place or time that I may have experienced only in books, movies and paintings.
+These paintings evoke in me a nostalgia for a place or time that I may have experienced only in books, movies, and paintings.
 They elicit a familiarity with a place of which I have no distinct personal memory.
-They create a desire to step into the painting and become a part of the scene; to visit the quaint little toy maker’s shop on the corner, sit on the picnic blanket by the stream, talk with the blacksmith, share a bit of news at a quilting bee, ride to market in a horse drawn carriage or stand with the town folk and watch the lighting of the community’s Christmas tree on the town square.
+They create a desire to step into the painting and become a part of the scene; to visit the quaint little toy maker’s shop on the corner, sit on the picnic blanket by the stream, talk with the blacksmith, share a bit of news at a quilting bee, ride to market in a horse-drawn carriage or stand with the town folk and watch the lighting of the community’s Christmas tree on the town square.

-My passion for these paintings usually arrives along with the first chill of autumn air.
+My passion for these paintings usually arrives along with the first chill of the autumn air.
 There is something in this season that calls forth a nostalgia for something like a dream.
 A sort of homesickness or longing for a place that I have never been but seem to know quite well.
 A memory, perhaps, just a bit out of my reach?
 Simply stated in my little rhyme: